Kurento/kurento/source/tutorials/node/tutorial-one2many.rst

 Node.js - One to many video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on one-to-many video call using `WebRTC`:term: technology.
+This web application consists of a one-to-many video call using `WebRTC`:term: technology.
 In other words, it is an implementation of a video broadcasting web application.